Review: Disney’s Port Orleans French Quarter Resort

 Now, I get comments all the time along the lines of “We stayed at French Quarter and my kids just loved it!”
 And I’m sure that they did.
 All the Disney resorts have great kid appeal.
 My point is that some have even more than others…

 Convenience.
-Disney’s Port Orleans Riverside is the most convenient of the moderates.
+Disney’s Port Orleans French Quarter is the most convenient of the moderates.

-It also shares with Riverside a slow boat to Downtown Disney.
+It also shares with Riverside a slow boat to Disney Springs.

 It is unique among the traditional moderates in having just one bus stop for the Magic Kingdom.

-However, most of the year it shares buses with Riverside for the other three parks, having thus five bus stops (one at French Quarter and four at Riverside) for these parks.
+However, sometimes it shares buses with Riverside for the other three parks, having thus five bus stops (one at French Quarter and four at Riverside) for these parks.
+This happens less than it used to…

 See the image to the right.